jmillana/icmt/README.md

 [main 0b7bed5] 📝 Update README.md with build and run instructions 1 file changed, 5 insertions(+), 1 deletion(-)
 ```
-Also, if you want to manually update the generated commit you can always run and amend before pushing the changes to the remote
+If you want to manually update the generated commit, you can always run the following command and then amend it before pushing the changes to the remote:
 ```sh
 git commit --amend
 ```